 Richard joined Watsi on March 12th, 2013.
-Seven years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Richard's most recent donation traveled 8,600 miles to support Slai, a 41 year old security guard from Thailand, to fund sinus surgery.
+Eight years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation traveled 8,500 miles to support Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.

 Richard has funded healthcare for 119 patients in 14 countries.